Chapter 10:

 “Relax, it’s okay.
 We’ll get you home and then you can sleep it off.”

-“…” Vergil wanted to tell Nicolaus what’d happened, but when he looked over to Amala, he stopped.
+“…” Vergil wanted to confide in Nicolaus, but when he looked over to Amala, stopped.
+Unsure of how to open up properly, the timid teenaged boy held his tongue.

 “Nicolaus, you fly with him.”
 Amala began floating upward as Nicolaus wrapped Vergil in his blue haze, and joined suit.